A former Trump supporter who got caught up in a January 6 conspiracy theory sues Fox News

 Epps says that in an effort to persuade Trump supporters that he was on their side, he told them, “I’m probably gonna go to jail for this.
 Tomorrow, we need to go into the Capitol.
 Peacefully.”

-Epps claims in the lawsuit that he was “shocked and disappointed” when demonstrators started climbing the scaffolding and walls around the Capitol.
+Epps claims in the lawsuit that he was “shocked and disappointed” when demonstrators started climbing the scaffolding and walls around the Capitol on Jan.
+6.

 “He had concerns about the election and believed it was his duty as a citizen to participate in the protest.
 But he did not believe violence was appropriate,” the lawsuit claims.